-When a child is accessing an alternative provision, the School will ensure that the provision has secure and robust safeguarding arrangements in place.
-A member of staff, from School, will regularly visit the provision and meet with the child to hear their voice.
+When a child is accessing an alternative provision, the School remains responsible for the safeguarding of that child.
+It will ensure that the provision has secure and robust safeguarding arrangements in place and meets the needs of the child.
+A member of staff, from School, will regularly visit the provision and meet with the child to hear their voice and ensure regular attendance.